AdobeDocs/analytics-platform.en/help/components/filters/filters-favorite.md

 Marking filters as favorites is another way to organize them for ease of use.

-1. In the Filter Manager, check the star next to any filter that you want to mark as a favorite.
+1. In the Filters manager, select the star next to any filter that you want to mark as a favorite.
 The star turns yellow when you select it.

-1. You can also filter on favorites under Filters > Other Filters > Favorites.
+1. (Optional) You can sort your list of filters by favorites.
+Select the Filter icon in the left rail, then select [!UICONTROL **Other filters**] > [!UICONTROL **Favorites**].